 Many Indians from mainland India were shipped to the Caribbean colonies _ to Trinidad and Guyana _ as indentured laborers.
 They worked on sugar planations, in rice fields and copper and gold mines.

 They kept Indian customs _ as much as they could.
 But distance created differences in cultural evolution.
 In America, the two immigrant groups met again.

 Both groups brought along their historical baggage.
 Flare-ups occurred, such as the rift last year at Vishnu Mandir, a Hindu temple on Palm Avenue in Ybor City.

 A mainland Indian made a comment: "Non-Indians cannot manage this temple."

 West Indians took offense.
 The West Indian Hindu priest ended up holding service on the street.
-He has a new temple in a house on Lynn Road in Carrollwood.
+He has since established a new temple in a small house on Lynn Road in Carrollwood.

-Jaipershad _ a West Indian trying to bridge the gap _ said she felt caught in the middle.
+Jaipershad _ a West Indian trying to bridge the gap _ felt caught in the middle, she said.

 "It got to the stage where you couldn't solve it," she said.

 Jaipershad, 50, was born in Guyana, a country the size of Idaho, rich in rivers and rain forests, poor in economy.
 Donkey carts and dirt roads are familiar sights.